MrMiniou/ICS4U_2021-2022/ICS4U/Days 01-02/Note 5 - Conditionals.md

 Notice how `provinceName.equals("BC")` is used instead of `provinceName == "BC"`.
 This is because the `==` operator for `String` values in Java checks whether they have the same address (i.e. they are the same object).
 To check whether the content of `provinceName` is `"BC"`, you need to use the `equals()` method.

 Notice how you don't need curly braces for each `case` in the *switch* example.
 This is because the entire *switch* block is run until it reaches a `break` or the end of the *switch* structure.
-You'll be seeing another use of the keyword `break` in the next lesson: *Lesson -- Loops*.
+You'll be seeing another use of the keyword `break` in loops later on.

 It is convention to put `default` after all the other cases, since the Java runtime reads it last anyway.